regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Methodology

+This implies that $L^{-1}_{\alpha}$ maps these polynomials to themselves with unit eigenvalue, and they are \emph{unpenalized} by the bending-energy functional.
+The eigenfunctions $\phi_k$ for $k \leq d_{\text{null}}$ span the polynomial space $\mathcal{P}_{m-1}(\mathcal{D})$ and capture large-scale spatial trends with unit prior variance.

+\item \textbf{Penalized modes} ($k > d_{\text{null}}$, $v_k > 0$): These eigenvalues correspond to the non-polynomial bending modes of the plate, which are orthogonal to the null space in the $L^2$ inner product.
+For these modes,

+The eigenvalues $v_k$ increase with $k$, corresponding to increasingly oscillatory eigenfunctions with higher bending energy.
+The regularization parameter $\alpha$ controls the decay rate of $\lambda_{k,\alpha}$, where larger $\alpha$ causes faster decay, imposing stronger smoothing on high-frequency components. \end{itemize}

-In the TPS solution, the polynomial part is typically handled separately.
-The coefficients $c_i$ (Eq. \eqref{eq5}) are constrained such that they are orthogonal to the null space of polynomials, ensuring the well-posedness of the problem and the uniqueness of the "bending" part of the solution \citep{wahba1975smoothing, green1987penalized, cavieres2023thin}.
-Thus, the kernel of the regularized TPS, identified as $K_{\alpha(\mathbf{s}, \mathbf{s}')}$ for the inverse operator $L^{-1}_{\alpha} = (\mathbf{I} + \alpha \nabla^{4})^{-1}$ is a Hilbert-Schmidt, self-adjoint, positive definite kernel with spectral expansion:
+In the classical TPS solution framework, the polynomial part is handled separately from the radial basis function part.
+The coefficients are typically constrained such that the radial basis contribution is orthogonal to the null space of polynomials, ensuring well-posedness and uniqueness of the ``bending'' part of the solution \citep{wahba1975smoothing, green1987penalized, cavieres2023thin}.
+The regularization parameter $\alpha > 0$ makes the entire problem well-posed without requiring explicit orthogonality constraints, as the operator $L_\alpha = \mathbf{I} + \alpha \Delta^2$ is boundedly invertible.
+Therefore, the kernel of the regularized TPS, denoted $K_{\alpha}(\mathbf{s}, \mathbf{s}')$ and associated with the inverse operator $L^{-1}_{\alpha} = (\mathbf{I} + \alpha \Delta^{2})^{-1}$, is a Hilbert-Schmidt, self-adjoint, positive definite kernel with spectral expansion: